-- Opportunities for negotiable concessions like complimentary suite upgrades, welcome bag delivery, or welcome drinks, depending on the hotel’s proposal
+- Many proposals include negotiable perks like suite upgrades, front-desk welcome bag delivery, or a round of welcome drinks for the couple.

 Frequently asked questions